Caroline-Kalolin/Caroline-Kalolin/README.md

 The skills mentioned will help a BI professional sail through the treacherous paths of organisational problems, business politics, stakeholder management, and business value delivery while strengthening and growing your boat through good data story telling and solid data management.

-You are entitled to your own opinon on this matter and if you are happy to share your thoughts, feel free to connect with me at LinkedIn, [Caroline Lim](https://www.linkedin.com/in/carolineljt/) or Twitter, [@CarolineKalolin](https://twitter.com/CarolineKalolin).
+This is my opinion and you are entitled to your own opinion on this matter.
+If you are happy to share your thoughts, feel free to connect with me at LinkedIn, [Caroline Lim](https://www.linkedin.com/in/carolineljt/) or Twitter, [@CarolineKalolin](https://twitter.com/CarolineKalolin).

 ### Business Acumen